SAS Institute: Benefits

+The SAS headquarters in Cary is situated on a 900-acre campus with various on-site services and amenities for employees.
+Buildings comprise about a third of the campus, while the remaining acreage is mostly green spaces and bodies of water which are accessible by trails.
 SAS offers on-site day care services to its employees for 850 children for about a third of the normal cost.
 Medical services are provided to employees and their families for free and 80% of the cost is covered for specialists.
 Employees are encouraged to work 35-hour weeks and have free access to a recreation and fitness center as well as life counseling services.
 It also hosts a summer camp for children and operates on-site cafeterias and cafes.
 22.5 tons of M&Ms are provided each year, in jars that are re-filled every Wednesday.
 Similar amenities are provided at its other offices besides its headquarters.

 SAS spokespeople say its employee benefits are provided for business, not altruistic, reasons.
 The company evaluates new benefits using three criteria: whether it would benefit the company culture, whether it would serve a significant number of employees and whether it would save more money than is spent on it.
 According to academics, the company's practices improve the loyalty, focus and creativity of its staff.
 Professor Jeffrey Pfeffer from the Stanford Graduate School of Business estimated that the company saves $60–$80 million annually in expenses related to employee turnover.
 SAS has an annual employee turnover of three to five percent, while the software industry's average is 20 to 25 percent.
 According to USA Today, the workplace culture has created "intensely loyal" staff who care about the company's well-being.
 Even though there are unlimited sick days, the average employee takes only two.
 The 40,000 free medical visits provided to employees annually are estimated to cost the company US$4.5 million, but save it US$5 million due to the employee productivity lost when staff spend their work-hours in waiting rooms at other hospitals.